gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/05 - Deuteronomy.md

 **Allegorical sense:**
 1. Promised land as a prefiguration of heaven, a land *“in which you will lack nothing”* (Deut 8:9)
+# Chapter 9
+**Key themes:**
+1. The Lord is driving the enemy nations out the promised land not because of Israel’s righteousness, but because of the nations’ iniquity.
+In fact, Israel is a stubborn people that have disobeyed the Lord many times.
+2. After the molten calf incident, Moses stayed 40 days and nights without bread and without water because of their sin, and prayed for Israel and Aaron, interceding for them.